DevOpsPlayground/Terraform-X-Minecraft/lab_1/README.md

 ```
 terraform plan
 ```
-You should see no changes to do as our default value for the variable was the same as previously defined.
+You shouldn't see any changes that need to be done as our default value for the variable was the same as the one previously defined.
 That default values can be overridden - see the [documentation](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/variables) to see more details and precedence they take.
 At the very top will be the CLI argument, so let's give it a try:
 ```bash
 terraform plan -var='block_material=minecraft:gold_ore'
 ```